whiteblock/gossipsub-testing/README.md

 ### Phase 2: Message Delivery Ratio (MDR)

 The message delivery ratio observed in the Phase 2 tests was 99.3% - 100%.
 At an overall message rate of 200 msgs/sec in the network, the tests generated 36,000 messages to be gossiped.
-Upon implementing the fixes from [MDR Fix #1](#MDR-Fix-1-for-Phase-2---Outbound-Peer-Queue-Size) and [MDR Fix #2](#MDR-Fix-2-for-Phase-2---Testing-Logic-Refactor), the message delivery rate was rectified and any message loss was not the result of implementation errors.
-The results did, however, exhibit a menial degree of message loss (Series1a: 22 messages lost, Series2a: 39 messages lost, Series3a: 246 messages lost, Series5a: 10 messages lost, Series6a: 40 messages lost) that was observed, and they were all found for cases with a degree input of 2.
-The reason for this slight message loss is due to an overflow of the queue mentioned in MDR Fix #1, peerOutboundQueueSize, which is set to the default of 32 in our tests.
+Upon implementing the fixes from [MDR Fix #1](#MDR-Fix-1-for-Phase-2---Outbound-Peer-Queue-Size) and [MDR Fix #2](#MDR-Fix-2-for-Phase-2---Testing-Logic-Refactor), the message loss  was rectified.
+The results did, however, exhibited a minor degree of message loss (Series1a: 22 messages lost, Series2a: 39 messages lost, Series3a: 246 messages lost, Series5a: 10 messages lost, Series6a: 40 messages lost), and the message losses occured under sparse networks generated with a degree input of *m = 2*.
+The reason for this slight message loss is due to an overflow of the queue mentioned in MDR Fix #1, peerOutboundQueueSize, which was set to the default of 32 in our tests.
 A network generated with a B-A input of 2 is far from an ideal network topology because of its sparser nature.
-Thus, *it is suggested that the peering technology used in Ethereum 2.0 ensures that validators do not have peer sets as small as 2* to avoid low performance that can be seen in all Phase 2 tests with B-A input *m = 2*.
+Thus, *it is suggested that the peering technology used in Ethereum 2.0 ensures that validators do not have a power law degree distribution resulting in peer sets as small as 2* to avoid low performance that can be seen in all Phase 2 tests with B-A input *m = 2* (i.e. tests 1a, 2a, 3a, 4a, 5a, and 6a).

-Generally speaking, the degree distribution of a network affected the Last Delivery Hop (the number of hops a gossip message has to make in order to reach the last receiving node).
-There is a correlation between the degree of connectivity and last delivery hop.
-As shown in Graph 2, it is observed that as the degree was increased, the delivery hop count decreased.

 ### Phase 2: Last Delivery Hop Distribution

-Generally speaking, the degree distribution of a network affected the Last Delivery Hop (the number of hops a gossip message has to make in order to reach the last receiving node).
+Generally speaking, the degree distribution of a network affected the Last Delivery Hop (LDH).
+Again, the LDH is the number of hops a gossip message has made when it reached the absolute last receiving node (i.e., to complete message dissemination).
 There is a correlation between the degree of connectivity and last delivery hop.
-As shown in Graph 2, it is observed that the as the degree was increased, the delivery hop count decreased.
+As shown in Graph 2, it is observed that the as the degree was increased, the average delivery hop count decreased.

 <p align="center">
     <img src="images/last_delivery_hop.png" width="60%">